 The real estate industry has been in flux for years, but it remains a place of opportunity for professionals interested in helping people become homeowners.
 Mortgage brokers play an important role in connecting home buyers with lenders.

-If you are new to the mortgage brokerage industry, you may have questions surrounding how to become a successful mortgage broker.
-You may be curious about the licensing and education requirements, the costs for starting up your own broker business, or how to obtain and keep business partners and clients.
-In this guide, we break down the ins and outs of why and how to become a mortgage broker, covering each of those topics in depth.
+If you’re new to the mortgage brokerage industry, you may have questions about how to become a successful mortgage broker.
+You’ll need to learn about licensing and education requirements, the costs for starting up your own broker business, and how to obtain and keep business partners and clients.

 Table of contents: